 The filtration systems made uploads of Zeolite beads that contain sodium ions.
 Once the water runs through the system, it comprises calcium and magnesium.
 What happens is the ions in the beads trap the calcium and magnesium to release sodium.

-Such water filters made up of three pre-membrane filters with a post and semi-permeable membrane.
-You can even find it with added sieve varying from one model to another.
+Such water filters are made up of three pre-membrane filters with a post and semi-permeable membrane.
+You can even find it with an added sieve varying from one model to another.
 The reverse osmosis membrane (semi-permeable membrane) plays an important part.
 With the filter, it blocks out the most contaminants according to their weight and size.
 So the only compounds that could pass are the smallest ones.

 How Does Water Filter Work?

 Each of the water filters presented previously works in a certain way: